 Suggested forms of implementation for agricultural activities will vary based on the activity of concern.
 Agricultural BMPs can be vegetative, structural or management oriented.
-When selecting BMPs, it is important to keep in mind that nonpoint source pollution occurs when a pollutant becomes detached and then transported to nearby receiving waters.
+When selecting BMPs, it is important to keep in mind that nonpoint source pollution occurs when a pollutant becomes available, is detached and then transported to nearby receiving waters.
 Therefore, for BMPs to be effective, the transport mechanism of the pollutant, E. coli, needs to be identified.
 For livestock in the referenced watershed, installing fencing along the streams within the watershed and providing an alternative water source where livestock are present would eliminate direct contact with the streams.
-Numerous livestock, horse farms and trails were observed during the windshield survey conducted on May 7, 2013 in the Upper Three Runs watershed (Figure 7 and 8).
 If fencing is not feasible, it has been shown that installing water troughs within a pasture area reduced the amount of time livestock spent drinking directly from streams by 92%.
 An indirect result of this was a 77% reduction in stream bank erosion by providing an alternative to accessing the stream directly for water supply (Sheffield, et al., 1997).